Skip to main content

 • Within the details section, Click on the pie chart (1) highlighted below to view a breakdown of the total mass of your fan.
 The pie chart shows you the mass breakdown for your immediate lower level of subsystems.

-(7) Make use of Margins
+(6) Make use of Margins

-Add Margins to your Vali Table Columns
+Add Margins to your Vali Table Column

-• From the list, select Margin+ and Margin-
+• From the list, tick Margin+ and Margin- (2).

 Add an uncertainty margin to the propeller Mass.

 • At the early design stages, you might not know the mass's final value; in most cases, you end up with a mass higher than expected.
 For these cases, you can add a security margin to your Vali.
 With the help of this margin, Valispace automatically calculates a worst-case for your Vali.
-Let's do this for example with the Propeller mass
+Let's do this for example with the Propeller mass (see Figure Margins on Valis).

-• Click on the Propeller component and go to the Mass Vali
+• Click on the Propeller component and go to the Mass Vali.

-• Open the details tab of the Propeller Mass (expand the Vali by clicking on the mass vali “name” field) to see how the worst-case value is changed to 0.033kg due to the addition of the margin (3).
-If you go to the Fan component and expand the Fan's Mass, you can also see that the Fan's Mass now has a total margin of +1.28% and a worst-case of 0.238kg
+• If you now go to the Fan component and go into the Fan's Mass details, you can see that the Fan's Mass now has a total margin of +1.28% and a worst-case of 0.238kg.

 JavaScript errors detected